 Ins-And-Outs of Online Shopping Security

-Many Internet users have one password set across multiple accounts, making the users themselves one of the top risk factors of online security breaches.
-We’ve written an entire blog article to point out the top five worst practices in password creation, and password simplicity and repetition are at the top of the list.
+We are our own worst enemy when it comes to account security.
+Many users only have one password set across multiple online accounts, making it easy to access just about everything on those accounts.
+We’ve written an entire blog article to point out the top five worst practices in password creation, where simplicity and repetition are at the top of the list.

-In addition to implementing multiple-factor authentication, which is elaborated on in the aforementioned blog article, you should be making an effort to use unique passwords on each of your accounts, using numbers, symbols, and a minimum length of 10 digits.
-In addition, changing your passwords two or three times per year will also decrease the likelihood of someone with ill intentions getting their hands on the right one.
+In addition to using multi-factor authentication, which is explained in that blog article, you should be making an effort to use unique passwords on each of your accounts.
+Using numbers, symbols, and a minimum length of 10 digits are great guidelines to keep in mind when creating passwords.
+Additionally, changing your passwords two or three times per year will also make it harder for hackers to get their hands on the right one.

-Data encryption isn’t just for sensitive data files; you can also encrypt your smartphone to protect your passwords, contacts, and digital cash cards and payment applications.
-Password protection on a mobile device is similar to a door: even if you don’t have the right key to unlock it, there’s still the potential for a persistent cyber criminal to break it down.
+Data encryption isn’t just for sensitive files; you can also encrypt your smartphone to protect your passwords, contacts, digital cash cards and payment applications.
+Password protection on a mobile device is similar to a door — even if they don’t have the right key to unlock it, a persistent cyber criminal will try to break it down instead.
 Encryption acts as the mesh screen behind the door, obscuring the crook’s view of your information and personal data.
 Check out this article to learn how to encrypt iPhones, iPads, and Android smartphones and tablets.

-Odds are, you have at least one antivirus software installed on your computer, and whether you know it or not, your computer also likely came with a defragmentation application as well.
+Odds are, you have at least one antivirus software installed on your computer.
+Whether you know it or not, your computer also likely came with a defragmentation application as well.
 Defragmenting your personal computer (as well as your professional devices) will not only give your device’s speed a substantial boost, but it can also increase the speed of your antivirus program, neatly organizing your storage data and allowing the antivirus software to scan over them more efficiently.

-In addition to defragmenting, it’s also a good idea to use a PC cleaning program like CCleaner beforehand to remove junk files, browser history, and potentially harmful add-ons and the like to speed up the defragmentation process.
+In addition to defragmenting, it’s also a good idea to use a PC cleaning program like CCleaner beforehand to remove junk files, browser history, and potentially harmful add-ons to speed up the defragmentation process.

 Was this article helpful?